 Objects in the museum's collection are available to researchers for in-house review.
 Photographs of collection objects are also available for use in both print and on-line publications.

-For information on reseach and reproduction costs please click to refer to the museum's fee schedule.
+For information on research and reproduction costs please click to refer to the museum's fee schedule.

 Association of South Dakota Museums